Me and Erin Morgenstern, author of “The Night Circus”

 Loans: An education loan is a form of financial aid that must be repaid, with interest.
 Education loans come in three major categories: student loans (e.g., Stafford and Perkins loans), parent loans (e.g., PLUS loans) and private student loans (also called alternative student loans).
 More than $100 billion in federal education loans and $10 billion in private student loans are borrowed each year.
 In order to qualify for student loans, you must complete the FAFSA form.
 Continue reading

-- Registration for the December 7 SAT exam is due Friday, November 8.
+The registration deadline for the March 8 SAT exam is Friday, February 7.
 Sign-up online.

 Our most popular resource for test-takers, though, is LearningExpress Library.
 Through this website, you may take free online practice tests for the ACT or SAT exam.
 To access LearningExpress Library, you will need to login using your DBRL library card number.
 Your PIN is your birthdate (MMDDYYYY).
 If you have questions or encounter difficulties logging in, please call (800) 324-4806.

 Finally, don’t forget to subscribe to our blog updates for regular reminders of upcoming test registration deadlines!

 The Free Application for Federal Student Aid, or FAFSA, is the primary application used by all colleges and universities to determine your eligibility for grants, loans, work-study and scholarships.
 In other words, this form is mandatory for all those planning to attend college.

 The Missouri Department of Higher Education has an assistance program called FAFSA Frenzy to help you and your family successfully complete this online application form.
 They will be hosting several free events at mid-Missouri high schools.
 If you are planning to attend college in the fall, mark your calendars now for one of these three sessions.